StevenMapes/django-aws-api-gateway-websockets/docs/management_commands/index.rst

 .. code-block:: console

-   python manage.py cleanWebSocketToken
+   python manage.py cleanupWebSocketTokens

 You can also provide cleanup ages if supported by your installed version.

 .. code-block:: console

-   python manage.py cleanWebSocketToken --token-age=300 --rate-limit-age=7
+   python manage.py cleanupWebSocketTokens --token-age=300 --rate-limit-age=7

 This command is useful when scheduled from cron, a container scheduler, a platform task runner, or another periodic job system.